JepsonNomad/jepsonnomad.github.io/aboutme.md

 subtitle: About me
 ---

 My name is Christian John.
-I'm a landscape ecologist investigating the role of spatial dynamics in resources for mobile herbivores.
-Finding this small corner of the research world has been a long process, starting with a biology lab in high school that mostly consisted of catching salamanders, plus a simple statistical analysis or two.
+I'm a landscape ecologist investigating the role of climate change on seasonal ecological processes.
+Finding this small corner of the research world has been a long adventure, starting with a biology lab in high school that mostly consisted of catching salamanders, plus a simple statistical analysis or two.
 Since then, I have dabbled in skin cancer, hummingbirds, and archaeology.
-Mostly, however, I've spent my time following ungulates around one corner or another of North America.
+Most of my work now involves combining detailed field observations with long-term remote sensing products (e.g. satellites, drones, and time-lapse cameras) to understand how populations, communities, and ecosystems change in space and time.

 I:
 - Hike a lot